- Options Files with Named User Licenses

 Transfer of named user licenses from one ArcGIS License Manager to a different ArcGIS License Manager is not supported; concurrent use license transfers continue to be supported.
 If setting up a replacement or secondary License Manager, Esri customer service must be notified that the existing License Manager is being retired and that a new License Manager will be commissioned.
 This allows the named user entitlement counts to be updated correctly in My Esri and the new License Manager to be configured.
 Please see also the following section regarding Backup License Managers for Portal.

 Backup License Managers for Portal

 A backup License Manager can be configured for use with Portal for ArcGIS.
-This will allow the portal to continue providing named user licenses to ArcGIS Pro or Premium App sessions in the event the primary License Manager fails.
+This will allow the portal to continue providing named user licenses to ArcGIS Pro sessions in the event the primary License Manager fails.
 For instructions on configuring the backup License Manager, please see the Portal for ArcGIS help documentation.
 To obtain licenses for backup License Managers, contact Esri Customer Service or your local distributor.